h5wawaji/recaptured-image-detector/README.md

+# 没pth 文件没法用

-# Recaptured screen image identification based on vision transformer
+Recaptured screen image identification based on vision transformer

 # Introduction
 This is a project for recaptured screen image identification based on vision transformer.